hannanhazari/sovereign/CONTRIBUTING.md

 Make sure you agree with the license (GPLv3).
 See [LICENSE.md](./LICENSE.md) for details.

-Code that is committed to the master branch should work with both Debian 8 "Jessie" and Ubuntu 16.04 LTS "Xenial".
+Code that is committed to the master branch should work with both Debian 10.2 "Buster" and Ubuntu 18.04.4 (LTS) "Bionic".

 ## Development environment